revature-vinay/roc_vinay_bach_jan-feb_2021/Notes/README.md

         - This is where the methods and fields are defined
         - Objects are created from these class **blueprints**
 - Allow us to use OOP in Java

+# Casting
+In Java, at a high level, we essentially have two forms of casting:
+- Explicit casting
+- Implicit casting

+Casting can be performed on both primitive and reference data types.
+For primitives, this is known as primitive conversion, and for reference variables, it is known generally as casting.

+In both cases, we "turn" one type into another, but the difference between primitive conversion and reference type casting is quite different.
+The difference mainly stems from the fact that primitive variables contain a value, which results in actual changes in its value.

+## Primitive Variable Casting
+Primitive casting is known as type conversion.
+This allows us to change the value from one data type to another.
+Implicit casting occurs if we go from a primitive type that is **smaller** in range to one that is **larger** in range.
+In technical terms, implicit casting occurs when the casting operation is "safe", while explicit casting is necessary if it is unsafe (in cases where you can lose data).

+- Widening Conversion
+    - Occurs implicitly
+    - byte -> short -> char -> int -> long -> float -> double
+    - Notice how long fits inside float, despite long being 64 bits and float being 32 bits.. because of how the ranges are represented
+- Narrowing Conversion
+    - Occurs explicitly
+    - Care should be taken
+    - double -> float -> long -> int -> char -> short -> byte

+## Reference Variable casting
+Reference variable casting occurs when we convert from one reference type to another.
+In the case of reference variable casting, implicit casting occurs if we go from a child class type up to a parent class type, which is "safe" operation.
+Explicit casting occurs if we go from parent class to child class, which is "unsafe".

+- Unlike primitive casting, reference casting doesn't touch the object itself
+    - Reference casting simply labels the object a different way
+    - It either expands or narrows methods/properties available to work with
+- Implicit casting, going from child to parent, is known as **upcasting** because we're going up the hierarchy of inheritance
+- Explicit casting, going from parent to child, is known as **downcasting** since we are going down the hierarchy to a more specific reference type
+    - This widens the methods and properties we can work with